informatics-isi-edu/fishspy/README.md

 3. The movie is analyzed with `fishspy-analyze-movie` to produce a time-series dataset quantifying the fish's tail movements and ambient light levels.
+4. The extracted time-series data is plotted with `fishspy-plot-results` to produce a compact rectangular heatmap representation of fish tail movements for each trial.

 ### Prerequisites